"Learning about yourself begins during the selection process: you’re confronted with certain aspects that you’ll need to improve."

 - Relational: you learn the importance of building a strong network that reaches across all of ING’s locations and beyond.
 We help you become an ambassador for ING and our values.

 A successful career at ING starts with an understanding of the basis of our company: banking.
-Since we believe it’s important that all of our trainees are familiar with our core business, you’ll learn a tremendous amount about banking and financial services during your traineeship.
-You will gain some of this knowledge on the job during your daily activities within your function or project.
-In addition, we offer you specialised training courses and education.
-A thorough understanding of ING’s core business will be a real boost to your future career, both as a professional and as a manager.
+Since we believe it’s important that all of our trainees are familiar with our core business, you’ll learn about banking and financial services during your traineeship.
+You will gain some of this knowledge on the job during your daily activities within your function or rotation.
+During the two Global trainee events you’ll also learn a lot about ING and how the bank is being run.

 Personal development: general and specific training